duderstadt-lab/mars-docs/docs/MarsRover/Toolbar.md

 | Save a Json Virtual Store Copy | Save a copy of the current Molecule Archive in virtual storage using .json files |
 | Close      | Close **Mars Rover**.|

 A Molecule Archive can be saved in two ways:
 1. Normal storage: saved in the .yama file format.
 Additionally a .yama.cfg file is saved containing information like settings and selections.
 A .cfg file can be renamed and reused for another archive to apply the settings defined for another Archive.
+By default files are stored using Smile encoding.
-2. Virtual storage: saves a .yama.store folder containing .json files for the indexes, properties, all molecule UIDs and experiment IDs separately.
+2. Virtual storage: saves a .yama.sml folder containing .sml files for the indexes, properties, all molecule UIDs and experiment IDs separately.
 Choose this saving mode when dealing with large data sets.

 #### Tools